quantiacs/documentation/en/source/user_guide/local_development.md

 ![key](./pictures/key.png)

+**Executing and submitting your strategy:**

-Then use this command to run your strategy:
+1. Use this command to run your strategy (replace **python** with **python3** if your default python version is 2):
    ```bash
     python strategy.py
    ```

-When you finish with developing your strategy, you need to upload your code in the **Jupyter Notebook environment on the Quantiacs webpage.** There are 2 options:
+2. When you finish with developing your strategy, you need to upload your code in the **Jupyter Notebook environment on the Quantiacs webpage.** There are 2 options:

    a) Copy and paste your code inside the cell of a Jupyter Notebook: